Root Canal Treatment

 The bacteria living in your mouth invade the tooth and cause an infection that requires endodontic treatment.
 This usually happens in cases when:

 It can also be caused by repeated procedures done on a single tooth (for example, when the large filling is being replaced).
-The onset of gum disease due to lack of proper oral hygiene also helps the infection to develop.
+The onset of gum disease due to lack of proper oral hygiene also helps the infection to develop as the pulp tissue becomes exposed.

 How Do I Notice The Infection?